rubys/showcase/README.md

   documentation](https://guides.rubyonrails.org/action_cable_overview.html#redis-adapter)
   suggests that you use a different channel prefix for different applications on the same server -- **IGNORE THAT**.
-- Instead, use environment variables to stream from and broadcast to different action cable channels.
+- Instead, use environment variables to stream from, and broadcast to, different action cable channels.

 The end result is what outwardly appears to be a single Rails app, with a